Up to MISCONCEPTIONS | SCIENCE HOBBYIST

 A. B.

 So coherent light is just "pointsource light?"
-Paraphrasing Feynman: Now I Understand Evvrrreeeeeeethiiing!
-Finally it all makes perfect sense: starlight is coherent, that's why Stellar Interferometry works: coherence length in hundreds of KM, starlight is far more coherent than any human-produced laser light.
-And stars are like the ultimate point sources.
-Then remember Dennis Gabor, inventing holography before lasers existed: to create pseudo-lasers he just took light from a mercury source and passed it through a pinhole.
-The mercury emission line made it monochromatic, and the pinhole gave it the spatial coherence.
-Pinhole pinhole, ever hear of a "Spatial Filter?"
-They're used to 'clean up' laser light and make it much more spatially coherent.
-A Spatial Filter is just a very small pinhole with a lens upstream: any "incoherent" parts of the beam will never make it through the aperture.
+Paraphrasing Feynman: Now I Understand Evvvvvrrreeethiiing!
+Finally it all makes perfect sense: starlight is ULTIMATELY coherent, that's why Stellar Interferometry works.
+Starlight has coherence-lengths in thousands of KM, starlight is far more coherent than any human-made laser light.
+And the most distant stars are just like ideal point sources.
+I remember AA Michelson discovering that Betlegeuse is far less coherent than other stars.
+Ha, far less like a microscopic pointsource!
+Then I suddenly remember Dennis Gabor, inventing holography before lasers existed.
+To create his pseudo-lasers he just took light from an ordinary mercury-arc lamp and passed it through a pinhole.
+Mercury's emission line made it nearly monochromatic, and the pinhole gave it the spatial coherence.

-Sources in decreasing coherence
+Sources in increasing coherence

 • Bright cloudy sky (least spatially coherent)